 Phase 1: Concepts and theory: 2016 to 2019 (successfully completed)

 Phase 2: Validation and preparation of the practical phase: 2019 to 2022 (successfully completed)

 Phase 3: Transfer of the developed technologies to demonstration facilities: 2022 to 2025

-The Kopernikus projects have set new benchmarks in funding policy: 90 institutions and organizations from all areas of society were asked what topics of research are key to the success of the energy transition in their view.
-Their answers were used to compile research guidelines and calls for proposals.
-About 1,000 institutions applied for funding in 41 project proposals in 2016.
-The teams from the fields of science, economics, and civil society chosen to receive funding were in turn selected by a team made up of representatives from science, industry, and non-governmental organizations.
+The Kopernikus projects have set new standards in funding policy: 90 institutions and organisations from all areas of society were asked which research topics they believe are crucial for the success of the energy transition.
+Their answers formed the basis for research guidelines and calls for proposals.
+Around 1,000 institutions applied for funding in 41 project proposals in 2016.
+The teams from science, business and civil society selected for funding were in turn chosen by teams of representatives from science, business and non-governmental organisations.